Parochial church council: Membership

 The constitution of a PCC is prescribed by the Church Representation Rules, Part 9.

 A PCC consists of (i) the clergy of the parish, (ii) certain lay people licensed to the parish, (iii) the churchwardens of the parish, (iv) members of the General Synod, diocesan synod or deanery synod who are on the roll of the parish, and (v) representatives of the laity elected at the annual parochial church meeting.
 To be qualified for election as a representative of the laity, a person must be of the laity, an actual communicant, aged 16 or over, and not disqualified (e.g. by conviction of certain offences, disqualification as a company director or entry on a "barred list"), and must be on the church electoral roll (and, unless under 18, have been on the roll for at least 6 months); he or she must be nominated and seconded by persons on the roll, and be willing to serve.

 Churchwardens are elected at an annual Meeting of Parishioners pursuant to the Churchwardens Measure 2001.
 Churchwardens are ex-officio members of the PCC and its standing committee.
 Other parish post-holders, such as the secretary, treasurer and sidesmen, are appointed by the PCC.

 Charitable status

-Every PCC is a charity.
+Many PCCs are registered charities.
 "The advancement of religion" is a charitable purpose under the Charities Act 2011.
-The Charity Commission considers the legal duty of a PCC to promote "the whole mission of the Church, pastoral, evangelistic, social and ecumenical" to be charitable, so all PCCs are charities, regardless of whether they are registered with the Charity Commission and have a charity number.
-Members of a PCC are therefore trustees of the charity.
+The Charity Commission considers the legal duty of a PCC – to promote "the whole mission of the Church, pastoral, evangelistic, social and ecumenical" – to be charitable, so all PCCs have charitable purposes, regardless of whether they are registered with the Charity Commission.
+Members of a PCC are trustees of the charity.
 PCCs with income of more than £100,000 must register with the Charity Commission; those with lower incomes are "excepted charities" which means that they do not have to register or submit annual returns, but otherwise are regulated just like registered charities.